United States Senate: Elections

-Elections to the Senate are held on the first Tuesday after the first Monday in November in even-numbered years, Election Day, and coincide with elections for the House of Representatives.
+Elections to the Senate are held on the first Tuesday after the first Monday in November in even-numbered years, Election Day, and occur simultaneously with elections for the House of Representatives.
 Senators are elected by their state as a whole.
 The Elections Clause of the United States Constitution grants each state (and Congress, if it so desires to implement a uniform law) the power to legislate a method by which senators are elected.
 Ballot access rules for independent and minor party candidates also vary from state to state.

 In 45 states, a primary election is held first for the Republican and Democratic parties (and a select few third parties, depending on the state) with the general election following a few months later.
 In most of these states, the nominee may receive only a plurality, while in some states, a runoff is required if no majority was achieved.
 In the general election, the winner is the candidate who receives a plurality of the popular vote.

 However, in five states, different methods are used.
 In Georgia, a runoff between the top two candidates occurs if the plurality winner in the general election does not also win a majority.
 In California, Washington, and Louisiana, a nonpartisan blanket primary (also known as a "jungle primary" or "top-two primary") is held in which all candidates participate in a single primary regardless of party affiliation and the top two candidates in terms of votes received at the primary election advance to the general election, where the winner is the candidate with the greater number of votes.
 In Louisiana, the blanket primary is considered the general election and candidates receiving a majority of the votes is declared the winner, skipping a run-off.
 In Maine and Alaska, ranked-choice voting is used to nominate and elect candidates for federal offices, including the Senate.